DatabayAG/ILIAS-LTI-Platform/CONCEPT.md

 ##### Users

-The "Users" view should present a list of users who have actively interacted with the repository object (tool).
-Alongside with default user profile data the list must contain the following
+The "Users" view presents a list of users who have actively interacted with the repository object (tool).
+Alongside with default user profile data the list must contain the following information:
-information:

 * First Access
 * Last Access